knownasilya/interval/README.md

 // the date 10 days from today var deadline = interval.add(new Date(), { days: 10 });
 ```

-The supported units of time are 'days', 'hours', 'minutes', 'seconds'
+The supported units of time are:

-and 'milliseconds'.
+* 'weeks'
+* 'days'
+* 'hours'
+* 'minutes'
+* 'seconds'
+* 'milliseconds'

 You can use as many or as few units as you want
 and they are applied cumulatively.

 ##### `interval(object)`
 ##### `interval.fromMilliseconds(number)`